Featured in...

 An operator could give your details to a debt collection agency.

-Debt recovery for unpaid parking fines in Scotland could to motorists being chased by debt collectors.
+Debt recovery for unpaid parking fines in Scotland could lead to motorists being chased by debt collectors.

 Moreover, they could start legal proceedings.
 When a parking charge is correctly constituted, it’s a binding contract.